MTVQA: Benchmarking Multilingual Text-Centric Visual Question Answering: MTVQA Benchmark

 \subsection{Data Statistics}

-We instruct the annotators to complete the above human expert annotation work towards the text-centric VQA tasks and construct the MTVQA benchmark consisting of 8,794 images and 28,607 question-answer pairs that cover the 9 languages.
-The MTVQA benchmark is divided into a training set containing 6,678 images and 21,829 question-answer pairs, and a test set containing 2,116 images and 6,778 question-answer pairs.
-The detailed data distribution can be seen in Figure \ref{fig:data_distribution}.
-To visualize the vocabulary richness of our benchmark, we calculate the word frequencies for each language and present them in the form of word clouds as shown in Figure \ref{fig:word_cloud}.
-In Figure \ref{fig:leng_statistics} we demonstrate the statistics of the question and answer lengths using GPT-4o tokenizer.
+The MTVQA benchmark consists of 8,794 images and 28,607 question-answer pairs across the nine languages, divided into a training set with 6,678 images and 21,829 question-answer pairs and a test set with 2,116 images and 6,778 question-answer pairs.
+Detailed data distribution is illustrated in Fig. \ref{fig:data_distribution}.
+Additionally, the benchmark showcases the vocabulary richness for each language through word clouds, as depicted in Fig. \ref{fig:word_cloud}, and the lengths of questions and answers are statistically analyzed using the GPT-4o tokenizer, as shown in Fig. \ref{fig:leng_statistics}.